aws/awsui-documentation/components/date-range-picker.md

 # Date range picker (DateRangePicker)

- Enables users to specify a date and time range.
+With the date range picker, users can specify a date and time range.